 Since our inception, we have financed our operations primarily through cash generated by our operating activities, from borrowings under our credit facilities and from proceeds of issuances of participation certificates.
-As of December 31, 2020 and June 30, 2021, we had cash of €385.5 million and €190.7 million, respectively.
+As of December 31, 2020, we had cash of $\in$ million.
 Our cash consist of cash in bank accounts and in hand.
 We believe that our sources of liquidity and capital will be sufficient to meet our existing business needs for at least the next 12 months.